mhoehle/hoehleatsu.github.io/_posts/2019-01-04-mathgenius.md

 Details about the helper functions can be found in the [code](https://raw.githubusercontent.com/hoehleatsu/hoehleatsu.github.io/master/_source/2019-01-04-mathgenius.Rmd) on github.

-With all preparations in place we can now generate all 5 possible ways to parenthesize the 3 binary operators using the following code:
+With all preparations in place we can now generate all 5 possible ways to parenthesize the 3 binary operations using the following code:

 ```r